antongolub/action-setup-bun/README.md

     # Optional, default is <current system>
     # Examples: darwin-x64, darwin-aarch64, linux-x64
     platform: 'linux-x64'

+    # Attach $BUN_INSTALL/install/cache to action/cache
+    # Optional, defaults to false
+    cache: true

 - name: Run script
   run: bun index.js
 ```

 ### Outputs
-`version` — the version of Bun that was installed.
+`bun-version` — the version of Bun that was installed.
 `error_message` — if an error occurred, the error message.
+`cache-hit` — if the bun cache was hit: true / false.

 ## License
 [MIT](LICENSE)